fabiansd/AI-showcase-app/README.md

 # AI-showcase-app

-This is an application that runs a simple React app in the client displaying various AI cases we have implemented.
+## Client

+React app that shows different demos.

-## Training
+## Service

-The purpose of this application is to gain practice building an application with styling
+TFX and python scripts will run in the background serving the client app with Flask